Disaster Unemployment Assistance

 How do I apply for Disaster Unemployment Assistance?

-- File with the Department of Industrial Relations at www.dir.alabama.gov; or
+- File with the Alabama Department of Labor at www.labor.alabama.gov; or

 - Call 1-866-234-5382.
 If you are hearing impaired, call 1-800-499-2035.